Vicki Berkus, M.D., Ph.D., CEDSMedical Director

-Terrah Osborne, LVN Associate Director – Detox MAHALO & ALOHA
+Terrah Osborne, LVN Program Director – Detox MAHALO & ALOHA

 Terrah obtained her license in Vocational Nursing from Northwest College.
 She has clinical experience in a variety of specialties, including psychiatric/mental health, surgical, pediatric, gastrointestinal, and community health care.
 Terrah’s medical capability and caring approach create the perfect combination for safe and effective detoxification treatment.
 Terrah has the ability to make clients feel personally cared for as she nurtures them towards their recovery.

-Ellyn Silverman-Linnetz is a Certified Eating Disorder Registered Dietitian (CEDRD) and Physician Assistant.
+Ellyn Silverman-Linnetz is a Certified Eating Disorder Registered Dietitian and Physician Assistant.
 Her expertise covers a wide area of practice, from integrating nutritional healing into addiction and recovery care to nutrition therapy in eating disorders.
 Her integrative approach to nutrition intervention helps clients improve their relationship with food and find peace in their bodies, so they can show up for what is most important in life.
-Ellyn considers herself to be a “non-diet” Registered Dietitian and is committed to helping clients reach their goals through self-exploration and self-trust.
-She is an Intuitive Eating practitioner and comes from the philosophy of weight inclusive wellness.
-Ellyn has a Bachelor’s of Science in Nutrition from Rutgers University and a Master’s in Public Health from the University of South Carolina.
-She also completed a Fellowship at USC in Metabolic Dysregulation as well as her Physician’s Assistant degree.
-Ellyn is a member of IEADP and The Academy of Nutrition and Dietetics, and has authored many publications, written chapters on a variety of topics and is a national speaker on nutrition health.
+Silverman-Linnetz considers herself to be a “non-diet” Registered Dietitian and is committed to helping clients reach their goals through self-exploration and self-trust.
+She is an Intuitive Eating practitioner and comes from the philosophy of weight-inclusive wellness.
+Silverman-Linnetz has a Bachelor’s of Science degree in Nutrition from Rutgers University and a Master’s in Public Health from the University of South Carolina.
+She also completed a Fellowship and her Physician’s Assistant degree at the University of Southern California in Metabolic Dysregulation.
+Silverman-Linnetz is a member of IAEDP and The Academy of Nutrition and Dietetics, and has authored many publications, written chapters on a variety of topics and is a national speaker on nutrition health.